Murder of Laci Peterson: Opening statements

-Evidence
+Theory

 Lacking direct evidence to link Scott to the crime, prosecutors chiefly relied on circumstantial evidence, pointing, in particular to Scott's behavior before, during, and after Laci's disappearance.
 Through various witnesses, the prosecution suggested Scott had several motives for killing Laci—that he was tired of his marriage, that he felt pressure from her pregnancy, that he wanted to continue his affair with Frey, and that he was under mounting financial pressure.

-Prosecutors claimed Scott strangled Laci before making cement anchors to weigh his wife's body down in San Francisco Bay.
+Prosecutors claimed that on the night of December 23rd, 2002, Scott strangled Laci in her sleep before taking her body from the home on his truck to his boat trailer, where he made cement anchors to weigh his wife's body down in the water.
+According to the prosecution, Scott then dragged her body to the boat, sailed the boat into the water, tied the anchors to her body before throwing her anchored body into the San Francisco Bay by the start of the 24th.
+Prosecutors then believe that Scott disposed of the clothes he wore, sent the message to Laci's phone to create an alibi, before returning home to Modesto.

+Evidence

 Sharon Rocha testified that when she went to East La Loma park to search for Laci, she saw Scott there, but she said Scott did not acknowledge her calling out to him and that he later "angled away" from her attempts to hug him, and failed to attend a candlelight vigil.
 Two other relatives of Laci said Scott had shown little emotion during Laci's disappearance, and three witnesses testified that Scott had told them he had been golfing, not fishing, after Laci's disappearance.

 The prosecution called on various witnesses to establish that Scott changed his appearance, purchased a vehicle using his mother's name, and added two pornographic television channels to his cable service days after his wife's disappearance.
 A realtor testified that, in January 2003, Scott expressed interest in selling the house he had shared with Laci, saying he did not want her to have to live in the home if she were to be found alive.
 A car salesman testified that Scott had traded in Laci's Land Rover for a Dodge pick-up truck after her disappearance.
 Frey testified as to her affair with Scott, and the jury heard the secretly recorded telephone calls between the pair; in one, recorded after Laci disappeared, Scott falsely said he was in Paris.
 As to the Petersons' financial condition, an auditor testified for the prosecution that the couple had been living beyond their means and accumulated $23,000 in credit-card debt.
 During cross examination, the auditor also stated that Scott had paid all of his bills on time and had $50,000 of credit available on other cards.